Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Which Character Profile Axes Drive RPA Performance?

-Building on the finding that the \textbf{Disposition} axis primarily dictates performance disparities, we further investigate whether the observed degradation is holistic or localized within certain profile dimensions.
-To do this, we utilize our field-categorized character set (Section~\ref{sec:data_construction}) and track performance changes on the CoSER benchmark as the density of immoral characters increases.
+Building on the finding that the \textbf{Disposition} axis drives the largest performance disparities, we further examine whether this degradation is holistic or localized to specific profile dimensions.
+Using the field-categorized character set (Section~\ref{sec:data_construction}), we track CoSER performance as the number of \textit{Immoral} characters increases.

-As illustrated in Figure~\ref{fig:rq2_Coser}, increasing the number of \textit{Immoral} characters consistently degrades overall role-playing quality, but the magnitude of this degradation varies substantially by dimension.
-A significant portion of \texttt{Personality Traits} remains relatively stable regardless of how many \textit{Immoral} characters are present.
-This suggests that models are capable of reproducing surface-level dispositional signals (e.g., extraversion or agreeableness) even when portraying villains.

-In sharp contrast, \texttt{Motivations} exhibit the steepest and most consistent decline.
-Key leaf fields within this dimension, such as \texttt{Morality} and \texttt{Goal}, drop at comparable and severe rates, indicating that the motivational dimension is highly vulnerable to immoral character settings. \texttt{Abilities} and \texttt{Relationships} fall between these two extremes, showing moderate but noticeable degradation.

-Taken together, these findings reveal that the primary bottleneck in RPA systems is not the ability to adopt a basic traits, but rather the capability to faithfully represent value-laden attributes under \textit{Immoral} settings.
-Consequently, in Section~\ref{sec:rq2}, we introduce a targeted mitigation strategy to overcome this alignment-induced bottleneck.
+As shown in Figure~\ref{fig:rq2_Coser}, the degradation is not uniform across fields. \texttt{Personality Traits} remain relatively stable, suggesting that models can still reproduce surface-level dispositional signals such as extraversion or agreeableness.
+In contrast, fields in \texttt{Motivations} exhibit the steepest and most consistent decline, especially in value-laden fields such as \textit{Morality} and \textit{Goal}.
+Fields in \texttt{Abilities} and \texttt{Interpersonal Relationships} show intermediate degradation.
+These results indicate that the primary bottleneck lies not in adopting basic character traits, but in faithfully representing specific value-laden profile fields under \textit{Immoral} settings.
+This motivates the targeted mitigation strategy introduced in Section~\ref{sec:rq2}.
+Full localization results across all five models are provided in Appendix~\ref{app:localization_full}.